+SELF-INSURED PLANS 20.
 Self-Insured Plans

 The college has various self-insured arrangements for coverage in the areas of employee health insurance, workers' compensation, unemployment compensation, and medical liability.
 Employee health and medical liability plans are funded.
 (Detail may be provided on how they are funded).
 Workers' compensation and unemployment compensation plans are on a pay-as-you-go basis, in which no assets are set aside.
-Accrued liabilities generally are based on actuarial valuation and represent the present value of unpaid expected claims.
+Accrued liabilities are generally based on actuarial valuation and represent the present value of unpaid expected claims.
 Estimated future payments for incurred claims are charged to current operations.